 Other flashbacks, to Kelly’s stint at the Perkins’ law firm are less fruitful, and add little to previous mentions.
 However, his hate-my-job grousing in the local, does prompts one of the barflies to pass on his library, including the eponymous John Fante and Charles Bukowski… Cut to Fante finally securing a book deal: he is to ghostwrite a ‘rags-to-riches’ biography of a Disney starlet.
 Surely he is exactly the person for the job…?

 The semi-autobiographical novel about a struggling artist, is a long established genre (Kunstlerromane), a variant on the coming of age novel.
 This requires the protagonist return home wiser for his travels and experience.
 True to form, Fante is summoned home after his father, target of bitter poetry, has a stroke.
 Their final encounter could have been mawkish, but Van Sciver once again deftly juggles poignance and humour.

 This third volume is less snappy than the first, with perhaps fewer insights into writing than the second.
 Nonetheless, there are countless killer lines, and moments of real pathos.
 Two was well plotted, but here it’s almost too well plotted as Van Sciver gives a cause and effect for everything, and ties up every last loose end.
 However this does yield a sweet final twist.
-It’s collected with the previous two stories as The Complete Fante Bukowski.
+It’s collected with the previous two stories as The Complete Works of Fante Bukowski.